Background

 Epidemiology

-Pigmented purpuric dermatoses are common.
+Pigmented purpuric dermatoses are common in the United States.

 Persons of any race can be affected by pigmented purpuric dermatoses.